 At Gallagher & Kennedy, our lawyers possess more than 210 years of combined legal experience, and our law firm has served Phoenix and all of Arizona since 1978.
 Our attorneys have earned many awards and honors for our impeccable professionalism and outstanding client service.
 Some areas that set our firm apart include:

 - We give each client the personal attention of a smaller boutique firm, but as the sixth-largest law firm in the state, we also have all the resources of a larger firm.

 - We dedicate immense time and energy to each case to ensure the best possible results.
-Our track record contests to our more than $500 million won in positive client outcomes.
+To date, we have recovered more than $500 million in total compensation for our clients.

 - We address the common concern of the cost of an experienced legal team by offering our services primarily on a contingency fee basis.
 You will only pay if we win.